MakeSchool-Tutorials/Node-Reddit-Clone/P04-Comment-On-Post/content.md

 ---
-title: "Displaying All Posts"
+title: "Comment on Posts"
-slug: displaying-posts
+slug: comment-on-post
 ---

 Alright next step!
-Now that we can create posts, let's display them.
+We can see those posts, let's comment on them.

 1. Create a post
 1. Show all posts
 1. Show one post
 1. **Comment on posts**
+  1. Make a new comment form in the posts#show template
+  1. Make a create route for comments
+  1. Associate comments with posts
-  1.
+  1. Display comments
 1. Create subreddits
-1. Create a post on a subreddit
-1. Show all subreddits
 1. Sign up and Login
-1. Associate posts, comments with their author
+1. Associate posts and comments with their author
-1. Delete posts
 1. Make comments on comments
 1. Vote a post up
 1. Vote a comment up